-- Continued leadership of the District's Board of Education and administration; - Continued tuition revenue from other Districts; - Strategic use of services from the Eastern Suffolk BOCES; - Improved curriculum and community support;
+- Continued leadership of the District's Board and administration; - Strong tax base; - Strategic use of services from the Western Suffolk BOCES; and - Improved curriculum and community support.

-Table A-7 presents the cost of major District activities: general support, instruction, pupil transportation, community services, food service program, and debt service.
+Table A-7 presents the cost of major District activities: general support, instruction, pupil transportation, food service program, community services and debt service.
 The table also shows each activity's net cost (total cost less fees generated by the activities and intergovernmental aid provided for specific programs).
 The net cost shows the financial burden placed on the District's taxpayers by each of these functions.